 • A contact address, telephone/fax numbers and e-mail address

 • Details of any previous or concurrent submissions.
 Please see our Authors' Rights section for more copyright information.

 • It is also useful to provide the Editor-in-Chief with any information that will support your submission (e.g. original or confirmatory data, relevance, topicality).

 Please submit your article via http://ees.elsevier.com/foreco/

 Authors are required to identify four persons who are qualified to serve as reviewers.
 Authors are requested not to suggest reviewers with whom they have a personal or professional relationship, especially if that relationship would prevent the reviewer from having an unbiased opinion of the work of the authors.
 A working e-mail address for each reviewer is essential for rapid review in the event that reviewer is selected from those that are identified by the authors.
 You may also select reviewers you do not want to review your manuscript, but please state your reason for doing so.
-NEW SUBMISSIONS